ucd-plse/FPLearner/README.md

 - Ubuntu 20.04 with kernel version 5.14.0 (The reproduction package has not been tested on other systems.)
 - Docker 23.0.1 (The reproduction package has not been tested with other Docker versions.)
-- 40 GiB free disk space recommended (At lease more than 30 GiB to download the docker image and the github repo.)
+- 40GB free disk space recommended (At lease more than 30GB to download the docker image and the github repo.)

 - Clone this GitHub repository to your local directory
 ```